 1.1.A.180 Approval of courses (YA)

 For the purposes of YA for students, courses must be approved as set out in the Student Assistance (Education Institutions and Courses) Determination 2019.
-A student can be considered a full-time student for YA if he or she undertakes an approved course at an approved institution and meets the full-time study requirements (1.1.F.230).
+A student can be considered a full-time student for YA if they undertake an approved course at an approved institution and meet the full-time study requirements (1.1.F.230).

 Note: Masters courses not listed in the Schedule 3 of the Determination and all doctorate courses are not approved courses for YA purposes and students undertaking these courses are not eligible for payment.

 Doctorate level courses only refer to doctorate qualifications which are Australian Qualifications Framework (AQF) Level 10.
 There are some masters level courses which may call themselves a 'Doctor' course but they may be AQF Level 9.

 Example: Juris Doctor is not a doctorate course, it is an AQF Level 9 masters course.